 Okay, if you want to open a bank account in Georgia remotely, it is going to be more difficult.
 But depending on who you are, where you’re from, you could find that remote account opening is also an easy process.

 In general, we say that this is possible if you know where to go, what to ask, and who to talk to.
-If you’re a GlobalBanks Insider, you already have all the information you need in the premium Georgia Banking Report in the members areas of the site.
+If you’re a GlobalBanks Insider, you already have all the information you need in the premium Georgia Banking Report in the member’s area of the site.

 If you’re not a GlobalBanks Insider, a quick Google search will show you a handful of websites that claim to help with remote opening.
-Prices range anywhere from 500 to $2000+?
-We don’t recommend this approach, especially since you can access our strategies to open a bank account in Georgia remotely for only $197 – quite the deal in comparison.
+Prices range anywhere from 500 to $2000+.
+However, we don’t recommend this approach, especially since you can access our strategies to open a bank account in Georgia remotely for far less.

-That said, even for remote opening, we believe Georgia is more of a “last resort” banking option.
+That said, even for remote opening, we believe Georgia is more of a backup banking option.
 It’s gained popularity amongst non-residents and digital nomads because of the problems and challenges that these groups are facing in other countries.

 For instance, most non-residents can’t open in Hong Kong or Singapore anymore – unless you’re a GlobalBanks Insider.
 In which case you’ll know that there are still options available as long as you have the right strategy and team behind you.